Mahesh100/Spring-Java-Framwork/README.md

 - Here, a data can be in any form such as objects, strings, information from the database, etc.
 - It is required to place the Model interface in the controller part of the application.
 - The Model represents formal underlying data constructs that the View uses to present the user with the look and feel of the application.
+- The @ModelAttribute is an annotation that binds a method parameter or method return value to a named model attribute and then exposes it to a web view.